jenniferlu717/Bracken/README.md

 ## Hard Bracken Installation:
     cd src/ && make
     Add bracken/bracken-build and scripts in src/ to your PATH

+# IMPORTANT: Bracken is not compatible with mpa-style reports.
+Bracken requires the default report format from kraken/kraken2.

 # Bracken 2.5.3 Changes
 Bracken 2.5.3 has small changes in options to allow for